shishirajm/PaySlipGenerator/README.md

 	* Numbers are always non negative.
 	* Names can be alpha numeric with ' allowed.
 	* Super interest acccepts number between 0 and 12.
+	* Data binding would take care of the date mapping.

 Design decision: